BJDevelopes/esx-chameleonpaint/README.md

 ## Changes made by me
 - Ability to set item restriction to certain job (e.g mechanic) you can also disable this, see Config
-- Ability to choose if you want the paint to save into garage, See Config
+- Ability to choose if you want the paint to save into garage, See Config **Please Note:** SQL file was only created for ESX with weight system, others using limit must modify it but it will work if done correctly

 ## Credit
 - [MrZedo](https://github.com/MrZedo/Cameleon-Color) Used information and assets found in this repo to implement the primary effect.